Ovarian Stimulation and Insemination

 What procedures are involved leading up to an insemination?

-On your first visit, you will have blood tests to determine hormone levels, as well as standard infectious disease testing.
-Your fertility specialist will order an ultrasound exam to test for tubal patency (ensure tubes are open) and a baseline ultrasound exam of your uterus.
+On your first visit to our clinic, your doctor will review your medical history and order blood tests to determine hormone levels, as well as standard infectious disease testing.
+Your doctor will also order an ultrasound exam to test for tubal patency (ensure tubes are open) and a baseline ultrasound exam of your uterus.
+All of this testing is done at specific times during your menstrual cycle.
 These are standard tests for all fertility patients.
 All of this is covered by OHIP.

 How much should I expect to pay?

 All diagnostic tests and consultations leading up to insemination are covered by the provincial health insurance plan (OHIP).
-In addition, most of the fees for an insemination cycle are also covered by OHIP.
-In general, you can expect to pay about $850 per insemination using your partner’s sperm and about $350 per insemination if you are using pre-washed Donor Sperm (excluding purchase of sperm).
+In addition, any ultrasound and blood monitoring and the actual insemination are also covered by the Ministry of Health (MOH).
+If you are using your partner’s sperm, there is a fee of $850 to wash the sperm.
+If you are using donor sperm, there is a cost to purchase the sperm (approximately $750-850 per vial) as well as fees to document, store and prepare the sperm ($300 per vial).
 There may be additional costs for medications, if they are required.
 The need for medications varies for each patient.